Moving A Mattress

-If you have to move your mattress by yourself or over a long distance, we can help but urge you to ask yourself, do you really need to move it?
+If you’re facing down the prospect of needing to move a mattress by yourself, it’s worth asking: do you really need to move it?
 Most mattresses have a lifespan of about 10 years.
 If you notice that your mattress has any sagging, indentations, tears, or you’re just not getting a good night’s sleep, it might be worth it just to get a new mattress delivered to your new home.
 It’ll be more expensive, but it’s way less of a hassle and you might need a new mattress anyway.
 Online bed-in-a-box mattresses cut out the middleman retailer, keeping them on the affordable side.